Top-NotchOutdoorSearch

 Top-Notch Outdoor is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.Learn more.

-The Bluetti PV200 200W Solar Panel is our best all-rounder runner-up pick, and it scored 81 out of 100 in our testing.
+The Bluetti PV200 200W Solar Panel is our best all-rounder runner-up pick, and we rate it 81 out of 100.

 The PV200 sits in the sensible middle of the field.
-Light enough that I did not dread moving it.
+Light enough to move without help.
 Powerful enough to matter.
 Open enough to work outside its own brand.
-The MC4 output and 24.6V open-circuit rating let us feed Bluetti, Jackery, EcoFlow, and most other stations that take its voltage.
-That is exactly what I want from a panel I share across gear.
+The MC4 output and 24.6V open-circuit rating suit Bluetti, Jackery, EcoFlow, and most other stations that take its voltage.
+That is exactly what you want from a panel shared across gear.
 It runs up to 23.4% monocrystalline cells behind an ETFE surface.
-Shaun and I agreed it is the folding panel most people can genuinely live with day to day.
+It lands second dearest per watt on our numbers, and that price is the argument against it.
+On everything else, it is the folding panel most people can genuinely live with day to day.

 First things first: